TheSorceressofOs/checkspuntis/README.md

 ## Usage

+1. Download the script.
+2. Edit it as described in the script.
-1. Download the script and make it executable (`chmod +x`).
+3. Make it executable (`chmod +x`).
-2. Run the script how you like.
+4. Run the script how you like.
-3. (You could set up a [cronjob](https://phoenixnap.com/kb/set-up-cron-job-linux), so you get regular notifications.)
+5. (You could set up a [cronjob](https://phoenixnap.com/kb/set-up-cron-job-linux), so you get regular notifications.)